ipikuka/remark-flexible-toc/README.md

 ## Compatibility

 This plugin works with unified version 6+ and remark version 7+.
-It is compatible with MDX version.3.
+It is compatible with MDX version 3.

 ## Security